2012 Vintage

 2014 Vintage

 The 2014 vintage in the Willamette Valley will go down in the record books.
 We had an early bud break, an early fruit set, early veraison, and an early start to the harvest.
 The vintage produced historically high yields due to the warm 2013 summer and Mother Earth’s well-timed rains.
-When yields were carefully monitored, the cool nights and warm days made concentrated and balanced wines reminiscent of 2012, 2008, and 2002.
+When yields were carefully monitored, the cool nights and warm days produced concentrated, balanced wines reminiscent of 2012, 2008, and 2002.
 The hallmark of the 2014 vintage is approachability.
-The wines please in their youth, and will also age gracefully, providing stunning experiences for many years to come.
+The wines please in their youth and will also age gracefully, providing stunning experiences for many years to come.

 2015 Vintage

 The record-breaking heat of the 2015 vintage produced poised and plush fruit.
-With thoughtful decision making in the vineyard, specifically regarding canopy management and crop loads, our vineyards balanced physiological ripeness with sugar and acid levels.
+With thoughtful decision-making in the vineyard, specifically regarding canopy management and crop loads, our vineyards balanced physiological ripeness with sugar and acid levels.
 The intense summer heat hit peaks that caused vines and fruit to pause their maturation.
 Consequently, we had some vineyards produce fruit with higher acid levels and lower brix in 2015 than in 2014, a less hot vintage.
-During the 2015 harvest, the fruit, including seeds and skins, tasted great, and the resulting wines show handsomely today, while also holding promise as they age.
+During the 2015 harvest, the fruit, including seeds and skins, tasted great, and the resulting wines show well today and hold promise as they age.

 2016 Vintage

-Traditionally when you look at grape ripeness you consider the sugar content and the acidity of the juice to decide on a harvest date, but another important and often overlooked aspect is physiologic (flavor and tannin) ripeness.
+Traditionally, when you look at grape ripeness, you consider the sugar content and the acidity of the juice to decide on a harvest date, but another important and often overlooked aspect is physiological (flavor and tannin) ripeness.
 The true goal of a grape-grower is to align the sugar, acid, and physiological ripeness so they all coincide.
 This can be very challenging.
-However, the long hang-time and mild weather of 2016 meant that the physiological ripeness came early compared to acid and sugar ripeness.
+However, the long hang-time and mild weather of 2016 meant that physiological ripeness came earlier than acid and sugar ripeness.
 Thus, many could have picked earlier than expected, as sugar increased and acid dropped quickly at the end, all after flavors had fully developed.
 It can be very tricky for us Oregonians, who are used to waiting and waiting to get every last bit of flavor and concentration from the grapes in cool vintages, to actually call a pick at the optimal time in warm years.
-The temptation to wait to pick when weather is cooperating can potentially be our downfall in warm (2002, 2008, 2012, 2014, 2016) and hot (2003, 2006, 2009, 2015) vintages, sometimes causing wineries to miss that ideal picking window.
+The temptation to wait to pick when the weather is cooperating can potentially be our downfall in warm (2002, 2008, 2012, 2014, 2016) and hot (2003, 2006, 2009, 2015) vintages, sometimes causing wineries to miss that ideal picking window.
 In 2016, however, many wineries had learned from recent experience, giving us the confidence to call an earlier pick date.

 2016 vintage comes on the heels of the opulent 2014 and the structured 2015 vintages.
-All three vintages produced fruit-forward wines, however, 2016 provides clear elegance and polish with lifted aromatics.
-They wines will taste great young, but have the stuffing to develop with time.
+All three vintages produced fruit-forward wines; however, 2016 provides clear elegance and polish with lifted aromatics.
+These wines will taste great young, but have the stuffing to develop with time.
 Out of the last three years, we would not be surprised if 2016 drops the most jaws.

 2017 Vintage

 A wet, cool spring yielded a late bud-break and delayed flowering, leading to a more “typical” Oregon vintage when compared to the previous three.
-Near perfect conditions during fruit-set produced a large crop, ripened by hot, dry conditions from late July into early September.
-Mid-September showers helped to recharge soils and balance brix and phenolic ripeness, which resulted in harmonious fruit being picked during the extended September through October harvest.
+Near-perfect conditions during fruit set produced a large crop, which ripened under hot, dry conditions from late July into early September.
+Mid-September showers helped recharge soils and balance brix and phenolic ripeness, resulting in harmonious fruit picked during the extended September through October harvest.
 The 2017 vintage harkens to some of the classic Oregon vintages.
 We expect it to carry forward the string of impressive vintages.

 2018 Vintage

-Bloom started in mid-April, an average and more typical start compared to 2014 and 2015.
-Fruit set was large requiring thoughtful thinning in the vineyards to keep ripeness balanced and quality high.
+Bloom started in mid-April, a more typical start than in 2014 and 2015.
+Fruit set was large, requiring thoughtful thinning in the vineyards to maintain balanced ripeness and high quality.
 Cool weather during fruit set helped maintain vibrant acidity through harvest.
 May through early September proved exceptionally dry, with a few September showers helping to recharge soils and balance brix and phenolic ripeness.
 Pick time proved important, as sugars rose quickly in September and October.
-Mother Nature cooperated in allowing us to pick according to our preferences, rather than according to her schedule due to fall storms.
-2018 will certainly prove to continue the string of excellent vintages that started in 2014.
+Mother Nature cooperated by allowing us to pick according to our preferences rather than her schedule due to fall storms.
+2018 will certainly prove to be the continuation of the string of excellent vintages that started in 2014.

 2019 Vintage

 Wildly different than the warm, dry 2018 vintage, 2019 harkens back to some of the cooler, wetter Oregon vintages like 2007.
 The growing season got off to an average start with bud break in early April.
-The weather was quite cool early on, initially providing disease pressure relief due to lower fungal spore and insect counts.
-After all of the heat in recent years we were waiting for the weather to warm up, but it never really did.
-Temperatures stayed cool and mild through bloom, providing lots of tartaric acid, and all the way through the growing season, preserving plenty of malic acid.
-Flavors in the grapes were allowed to fully develop while maintaining natural acidity and accumulating sugars slowly.
+The weather was quite cool early on, initially providing relief from disease pressure due to lower fungal spore and insect counts.
+After all of the heat in recent years, we were waiting for the weather to warm up, but it never really did.
+Temperatures stayed cool and mild through bloom, providing lots of tartaric acid, and remained mild through the growing season, preserving plenty of malic acid.
+Flavors in the grapes were allowed to fully develop while maintaining natural acidity and slowly accumulating sugars.
 Along with the cool weather came plenty of rain throughout the growing season and harvest.
 The vines never got thirsty, but also thankfully managed to accumulate the needed concentration of flavors.
 We encountered some late powdery mildew in August and September as well as grey mold (botrytis) from September through October, which lowered yields slightly, but ultimately had surprisingly little disease pressure given the amount of moisture.
 The wines have beautiful (even surprising) concentration of color, complex and varied aromatics, refreshing, crunchy textures, and superb balance.
-Overall it is a classic Oregon vintage with high acidity, low to moderate alcohol, and great aging potential.
+Overall, it is a classic Oregon vintage with high acidity, low-to-moderate alcohol, and great aging potential.
 Most winemakers are smiling from ear to ear, despite the challenges, and we’re in full agreement.